DataDog/documentation/content/en/integrations/rsyslog.md

       ```

 {{< site-region region="us">}}
-8. (Optional) Add TLS Encryption to logs sent from Rsyslog to your Datadog account:
+8. (Optional) Add TLS Encryption to logs sent from Rsyslog to your Datadog account.
    1. Install the `rsyslog-gnutls` and `ca-certificates` packages:
       ```shell
       sudo apt-get install rsyslog-gnutls ca-certificates